-You will then be asked to lie on the CT scanner table or ultrasound examination table in the position that the radiologist has decided is most suitable.
+You will then be asked to lie on the CT scanner table in the position that the radiologist has decided is most suitable for your procedure.

 The radiologist will keep everything as sterile as possible.
 Your skin will be cleaned with antiseptic and you may have some of your body covered with a sterile sheet.